-However the approval process linked to the third runway experienced a significant setback in February 2020, when the Court of Appeal ruled against the plan to build the runway due to the fact that the UK government did not take into account, in its NPS and the associated decision to support LHR's expansion, its commitments to climate change objectives included in the Paris Agreement.
-Heathrow appealed the court ruling with the Supreme Court and a decision on whether such appeal is admissible is expected in the next few weeks.
-These developments cast significant uncertainties over the future and timing of LHR's expansion, as the UK government would also need to re-assess, amend or withdraw the NPS, leading to further delays in the project or, at the extreme, a full reconsideration or withdrawal of Heathrow's expansion plans.
+However the approval process linked to the third runway experienced a significant setback in February 2020, when the Court of Appeal ruled against the plan to build the runway due to the fact that the UK Government did not take into account, in its NPS and the associated decision to support LHR's expansion, its commitments to climate change objectives included in the Paris Agreement.
+Heathrow appealed the court ruling with the Supreme Court, which considered the appeal admissible.
+These developments, coupled with the significant impact on traffic linked to the coronavirus outbreak, prompted HF to pause its expansion programme, thus casting significant uncertainties over the future and timing of LHR's expansion.
+In addition, the UK Government would also need to re-assess, amend or withdraw the NPS, leading to further delays in the project or, at the extreme, a full reconsideration or withdrawal of LHR's expansion plans.